mmulich/cnx-docs/framework-analysis.rst

-* Searching fine when done in the Python frameworks, but a decent amount of work would be required to make opensearch work within a webpage.
+* Searching fine when done in the Python frameworks, but a decent amount of work would be required to make opensearch work within a stand-alone webpage.
 This is because opensearch is typically used through the browser itself.
   We could add webview to the browsers opensearch registry, but IMHO this is still confusing for some users.
 The confusion occures because the opensearch interface is not standardized in all browsers.
 For example, Chrome uses shorcut